-Hamada Hamid, D.O., M.P.H., is a Clinical Instructor at the Yale School of Medicine Departments of Neurology and Psychaitry.
+Hamada Hamid Altalib, D.O., M.P.H., is an Assistant Professor at the Yale School of Medicine Departments of Neurology and Psychaitry.
 He graduated from medical school at Michigan State University, and completed an internal medicine internship at Cook County Hospital in Chicago, Illinois.
 He then spent a year as a Fulbright fellow studying the public health problems of Jordanians with various neuopsychiatric illnesses.
 He completed a post-doctoral epilepsy fellowship at Yale University after a combined residency in neurology and psychiatry program at NYU.
 His current research interests include the role of culture in the presentation and management of neuropsychiatric illnesses.

 Farha Abbasi, MD is a Clinical Assistant Professor at Michigan State University Department of Psychiatry, where she completed her psychiatry residency as well.
 She has been an American Psychiatry Minority Fellow and has taught and mentored medical students, residents, and graduate students on how to conduct cross-cultural psychiatric assessments and counseling.